MicrosoftDocs/entra-powershell-docs/docs/conceptual/how-to-manage-user-licenses.md

 To assign more than one license to a user, create an array of `AssignedLicense` objects and add them to the `AssignedLicenses` object.

-The following PowerShell script demonstrates how to assign multiple licenses to a user in Entra.
+The following PowerShell script demonstrates how to assign multiple licenses to a user in Microsoft Entra ID.
 In this example, the user is assigned the `AAD_PREMIUM_P2` and `EMS` license plans.

 ```powershell